 - Trump advocated, and succeeded, in killing mandatory arbitration reform.
 VP Mike Pence cast the decisive vote in the U.S. Senate and Trump signed a bill that blocked the CFPB rule allowing class action suits against financial firms.
 The CFPB rule would have blocked mandatory arbitration clauses in some cases, potentially allowing millions of Americans to file or join a lawsuit to press their complaints.
 The Senate voted 51 to 50 to block its implementation.
 Pence cast the final vote in favor of the measure shortly after 10 p.m.
 House Republicans already passed legislation to block the rule, which now needs the approval of President Trump.
 In short, the banks won.
 Consumers lost…..for now.

-- Trump, and the Republican Party, is actively working to strip the Consumer Financial Protection Bureau of many of its powers.
+- Trump, and the Republican Party, continues to try to strip the Consumer Financial Protection Bureau of many of its powers.
 The Washington Post reports that Republicans plan to cut back the agency’s rulemaking authority and enforcement powers and also to eliminate its consumer education functions, despite the Bureau’s successes in returning billions of dollars to bilked consumers since it was created in 2011.
 Its regulators exposed the scandal of Wells Fargo employees creating fake accounts.
 Just last week, the Bureau fined MasterCard and RushCard $13 million for glitches that denied holders of prepaid debit cards access to their cash.

 - Consumer advocates have long called for limitations on overdraft fees, warning that prepaid cards were becoming credit services.
 Notably, prepaid debit cards are disproportionately used by low-income people.
 In May, over 100 consumer advocates from 36 states across the country traveled to Washington, D.C. to urge lawmakers in Congress to oppose legislation that would weaken the Consumer Financial Protection Bureau and undermine its proposed rules to limit high-cost payday loans and forced arbitration, as well as another piece of Republican legislation that creates roadblocks against all new health, safety, and pocketbook protections.